djcopley/Tiltometer/README.md

 **[Licensing](#licensing)**<br>

 ## Introduction
 I came to develop this program just mostly out of summer boredom.
-I drive a Jeep and I thought I could do some cool projects by affixing a screen and a raspberry-pi in it.
-Just like that the Jeep Tiltometer was born!
-I plan on installing a rear view camera and using libraries such as OpenCV and TensorFlow to create some sort of obstacle detection and notification, so stay tuned for that.
+I drive a Jeep and thought it would be cool to install a touch screen coupled with a raspberry pi inside.
+I plan on affixing a rear view camera to my tailgate, and using some
+open source libraries like OpenCV to achieve some obstacle recognition in the future.
 Feel free to submit a pull request and make changes or improvements as you see fit.
 I will review and merge valuable changes.
 Please see the section on **[contributing](#contributing)** for more details and guidelines.
-One thing that could definitely use improvement is the method of rotation I used.
-Pixbuf and Gdk don't support image rotation or very good scaling so I kind of had to hack it and just sort of animate it.
-A more efficient solution would be using Cairo or otherwise to rotate the image.
-Anyway thanks for visiting and enjoy!
+Anyways, thanks for visiting and enjoy!

 ## Requirements
 This is the list of parts I used and how to configure them: